 Launch and Early Operations Phase (Sep-Oct 2013)

 - Initial checkouts were completed successfully.
 The spacecraft survived the stresses of launch and was in excellent health at first contact.

 Operations Phase (2013-???)

-- CASSIOPE has been be in full operation for over two years.
+- CASSIOPE has been be in full operation for over three years.
 This phase involves operation of the e-POP payload and a demonstration of MDA's Cascade

 payload.
-Re-entry of the spacecraft into the Earth's atmosphere is expected sometime between 2019 and 2021.
+Re-entry of the spacecraft into the Earth's atmosphere (and complete burn-up) is expected sometime between 2019 and 2021.